-Our principal and Child Safety Champion - Deputy Principal Wellbeing and Catholic Identity - are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.
+Our principal and Child Safety Champion, the Deputy Principal Wellbeing - Students and Staff, are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.

-- The Child Safety Champion Deputy Principal Wellbeing and Catholic Identity - assisted by the Compliance Officer are responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
-Anyone in our school community should approach the Child Safety Champion Deputy Principal Wellbeing and Catholic Identity assisted by the Compliance Officer if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - Child Safety Champion Deputy Principal Wellbeing and Catholic Identity assisted by the Compliance Officer is responsible for informing the school community about this Policy, and making it publicly available. - Other specific roles and responsibilities are named in other child safety policies and procedures, including but not limited to the Child Safety Code of Conduct, Protection of Children - Reporting Obligations Procedure, Mandatory Reporting Policy, and Child Safety Risk Register.
+- The Child Safety Champion, the Deputy Principal Wellbeing Students and Staff, assisted by the Compliance Officer are responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
+Anyone in our school community should approach the Child Safety Champion, the Deputy Principal Wellbeing Students and Staff, assisted by the Compliance Officer if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - Child Safety Champion, the Deputy Principal Wellbeing Students and Staff, assisted by the Compliance Officer is responsible for informing the school community about this Policy, and making it publicly available.

+Other specific roles and responsibilities are named in other child safety policies and procedures, including but not limited to the Child Safety Code of Conduct, Protection of Children - Reporting Obligations Procedure, Mandatory Reporting Policy, and Child Safety Risk Register.